Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Experimental Results

+We assume the ULR semantic segmentation workflow is consistent across all methods, taking a single RGB image and producing a semantic segmentation map with a fixed output size of $384 \times 384$.

-We trained our network on the \mbox{SUN RGB-D} dataset~\citep{song2015cvpr}, a widely used indoor semantic segmentation benchmark comprising 10,335 images across diverse indoor environments (offices, bedrooms, kitchens, etc.).
+\textbf{Dataset:} We trained our network on the SUN RGB-D dataset~\citep{song2015cvpr}, a widely used benchmark for indoor semantic segmentation.
+This dataset contains images from NYU Depth v2~\citep{silberman2012eccv}, Berkeley B3DO~\citep{Janoch2011iccvworkshop}, and SUN3D~\citep{Xiao2013iccv}, comprising a total of 10,335 images captured across diverse indoor environments.
 Each image was cropped to $384 \times 384$ pixels to serve as our high‐resolution ground truth.
 We randomly split the dataset into a training set~(9,000~images), a validation set~(668~images), and a test set~(667~images).
-To better train different methods, we processed the dataset into two groups of resolutions: $384 \rightarrow 384$ and $16 \rightarrow 384$.
+To better train different methods, we processed the dataset into two groups of resolutions: $384 \rightarrow 384$ and $16 \rightarrow 384$. $384 \rightarrow 384$ specifies that both RGB input and the corresponding segmentation mask have the same resolution of $384\times384$. $16 \rightarrow 384$ indicates that the RGB input is resized to $16\times16$, but the segmentation output is predicted at resolution $384\times384$.